sensum/docs/source/includes/android/_tutorial.md

  * Table 1 displays the data that the *Intent* received by the *BroadcastReceiver* carries.
  * In this case, the data that is received is an *ArrayList* of *BluetoothDevices*.
  * It is then up to the developer as to how they wish to display these devices.
- * We would recommend that the user sets up a *ListView* or *RecyclerView*.
+ * In our implementations we take the arraylist of devices sent back as shown in the `case BLE_DEVICE_FILTER` output and assign that to a recycler view for display.
+We then use an onClick for each viewholder to pass the name and address to the service.

 ## Connecting a BLE Device

  * To connect a BLE device the developer will need to send two *String* objects as part of the *Bundle* object that will be sent to the *Service* as part of the `sendToService` method (Code Snippet 14).

  * According to Table 2, the two Strings required are the BLE device's name and address.
  * These are necessary in order to create a connection between the Android device and the BLE device.
  * The developer should include the **BLE_CONNECTION_FILTER** constant within the *BroadcastReceiver’s* overridden `onReceive` method.
  * According to Table 1, the data received is of type *String*.
  * This *String* provides a connection message, sent back from the *Service*, to notify the user whether the connection was successful or not.
+The `case HR_FILTER:` output will now update.

 > Code Snippet 14